abordino/portfolio-website/content/home/post.md

 # This file represents a page section.
 headless: true
-active: true

 # Order that this section appears on the page.
-weight: 40
+weight: 50

-title: Teaching and other activities
+title: Recent Posts
 subtitle:

 content:
   # Filter on criteria
   filters:
     folders:
-      - teaching
+      - posts
     tag: ''
     category: ''
     publication_type: ''